isomerpages/sndgo-corp/media-hub/press-releases/_posts/2021-02-01-use-of-personal-digital-contact-tracing-data.md

 **Annex A - Categories of Serious Offences to be Covered**

-a.
-Unlawful use or possession of corrosive and explosive substances, firearms or dangerous weapons.
+1. Unlawful use or possession of corrosive and explosive substances, firearms or dangerous weapons.

-b.
-An offence relating to the committing, aiding, conspiring, abetting or financing of acts of terrorism under the Terrorism (Suppression of Bombings) Act, Terrorism (Suppression of Financing) Act, and Terrorism (Suppression of Misuse of Radioactive Material) Act.
+2. An offence relating to the committing, aiding, conspiring, abetting or financing of acts of terrorism under the Terrorism (Suppression of Bombings) Act, Terrorism (Suppression of Financing) Act, and Terrorism (Suppression of Misuse of Radioactive Material) Act.

-c.
-An offence relating to causing or concealment of death, or maliciously or wilfully causing grievous bodily harm (where the victim’s injury is of a life-threatening nature).
+3. An offence relating to causing or concealment of death, or maliciously or wilfully causing grievous bodily harm (where the victim’s injury is of a life-threatening nature).

-d.
-A drug offence that is punishable with death.
+4. A drug offence that is punishable with death.

-e.
-An offence relating to escape from custody where there is reasonable belief that the subject will cause imminent harm to others.
+5. An offence relating to escape from custody where there is reasonable belief that the subject will cause imminent harm to others.

-f.
-Kidnapping, abduction or hostage-taking.
+6. Kidnapping, abduction or hostage-taking.

-g.
-Any form of serious sexual assault such as rape or sexual assault by penetration.
+7. Any form of serious sexual assault such as rape or sexual assault by penetration.

 ---
 [Factsheet on Digital Contact Tracing Tools (pdf - 100kb)](/files/press-releases/2021/factsheet-on-digital-contact-tracing-tools-1-feb.pdf)